trev-dev/flask-starter/readme.md

 Flask Assets (along with cssmin and jsmin) are no longer used.
 These bundlers are quite out of date and have managed to break scripts.
 I've chosen to replace them with a webpack toolchain for bundling/minification.
 You may use it, abuse it or lose it.
 It's up to you.

+If you prefer the old configuration, it still works!
+The dependencies are even up-to-date.
+You can find the old config on the [v1 branch](https://github.com/trev-dev/flask-starter/tree/v1)

 <a id="whats-included"></a>
 ## What's included